shernir/dashboard-task-sample/README.md

 # Code styling

-The solution use eslint to make sure to follow the best practice across the app, with <code>eslint-config-airbnb</code> and extra custom rules in <code>.eslintrc.json</code>
+The solution use eslint to follow the best practice across the app, with <code>eslint-config-airbnb</code> and extra custom rules in <code>.eslintrc.json</code>

 # Installation and Setup Instructions